Murder of Sarah Ludemann: Trial and conviction

 TruTV's In Session televised the trial which began on July 20, 2010, with jury selection.
 After television coverage ended at 3pm each day, a live internet stream was provided by CNN.
 Testimony lasted three days from July 21 through July 23.
 Prosecutors brought up the history between the two in order to show that Wade intended to kill her rival over Camacho.
 The defense argued self-defense under Florida's Stand Your Ground law.
 Wade's attorney, Jay Hebert, stated that Ludemann was very upset and that Wade was fearful because she was outnumbered and because Ludemann was bigger than she.
 Hebert brought up the Applebee's incident in which Ludemann and her friends knocked Wade's tray over, sang Girlfight during karaoke and taunted her.
-He also stated that the two girls fought before the stabbing and pulled each other's hair.
+He also stated that the two women fought before the stabbing and pulled each other's hair.
 The witnesses who testified for the prosecution were Camacho, his sister, and Dustin Grimes.
 Javier testified for the defense.
 Javier stated that the two fought, but admitted he did not see much of the incident.
 Camacho's sister and Grimes testified that Wade approached the vehicle and stabbed Ludemann.
 The jury heard the voicemails, which Ludemann saved eight months prior, in which Wade stated that she was going to kill her.
 This ultimately sealed her fate as the jury of five men and one woman took just two and a half hours to find her guilty of murder in the second degree.

 On September 3, 2010, Rachel Wade was sentenced to 27 years in state prison.
 The judge stated that he believed Wade intended to kill Ludemann.
 Wade maintained that she acted in self-defense, and appealed her case.
 In a March 2011 interview with ABC News, she said that she believed that social media played a major part in the rivalry and murder, noting that social media gives people the ability to say whatever they want with very little consequence.
 In April 2011, Charlie Ludemann, Sarah's father, filed a civil suit against Wade.
 On February 17, 2012, Wade lost her appeal.

-She is housed at Lowell Correctional Institution.
+As of September 2023, Wade remains in custody at the Lowell Correctional Institution's Lowell Annex, 10 miles north of Ocala, Florida.
+She is scheduled for release on March 21, 2032.